txoof/PaperPi/to_do.md

 * [x] checks for required deb packages (some may be missing for pygal)
 * [x] copies repo contents to an install location
 * [x] builds pipenv with all requirements for all installed modules
-* [ ] creates launcher script that can be used to create pipenv venv and `pipenv run python3 paperpi.py` from outside of pipenv path
+* [x] creates launcher script that can be used to create pipenv venv and `pipenv run python3 paperpi.py` from outside of pipenv path
     - this is proving to be challenging see: this [solution](https://titanwolf.org/Network/Articles/Article?AID=41470348-ec29-40b8-9068-e19d4656137a) -- it partially works, but needs some heavy modification (remove spaces)
 * [ ] creates systemd unit files and installs them properly
 * [ ] creates /etc/ config files
 * [ ] process for adding new modules and installing dependencies
+* [ ] homebrew style installer that pulls files from github and installs directly `curl https://github.com/foo/install.sh | bash`
+* [ ]

 ## Devel Environment
 see the utilities dir